 How To Keep Your Child Safe From The Delta Variant

 It's inevitable that when kids mix — returning from camp or heading back to school — germs spread.
 And in a pandemic year fueled by the delta variant, some of those germs may cause COVID-19.
-The CDC's advice for keeping your child protected from this highly contagious version of the coronavirus now and this fall: Mask up in schools and other crowded venues.
-And make sure everyone age 12 and older in the family gets a COVID-19 shot.
+The Centers for Disease Control and Prevention has advice for keeping your child protected from this highly contagious version of the coronavirus now and this fall: Mask up in schools and other crowded venues, and make sure everyone age 12 and older in the family gets a COVID-19 shot.

 But what if your kids are younger than that?
-What if they develop symptoms, or come into contact with someone who tests positive for COVID-19?
+What if they develop symptoms or come into contact with someone who tests positive for the coronavirus?

 Rules for testing and quarantining vary from place to place, so we asked several public health experts — all parents — about their personal strategies for keeping their kids and families safe these days.